Who we are:

 Once notified of the information above, the Member of the Executive must consider whether a privacy data breach has (or is likely to have) occurred and make a preliminary judgement as to its severity.
 The Privacy Coordinator should be contacted for advice.

-Has there been unauthorised access to personal information, or unauthorised disclosure of personal information, or loss of personal information in circumstances where access to the information is likely to occur?
+- Has there been unauthorized access to personal information, or unauthorized disclosure of personal information, or loss of personal information in circumstances where access to the information is likely to occur?

 Where the Privacy Officer instructs that the data breach is to be managed at the local level, the relevant Member of the Executive must: